 Not all clients will feel comfortable with all species.
 I image that snake or spider assisted therapy would be a bit of a hard sell!
 At Healing Hooves, we communicate with all clients prior to the first session regarding the animals they have the option to work with and ask about their comfort level and preference in each case.

 Different animals present the potential for different risks, and a key part of our responsibility is always to keep our clients physically and emotionally safe during sessions.
 This means that just as we need to consider client safety within all our equine practices, interactions with other animals also need to be safe for our clients.
 This impacts species and individual animal selection, training and care, as well as our decisions around who works with which animal.

-EFW Canada have comprehensive requirements around client safety as do most certifying bodies and thus safety is explored and discussed during all trainings at Healing Hooves.
+Pro-EFW have comprehensive requirements around client safety as do most certifying bodies and thus safety is explored and discussed during all trainings at Healing Hooves.
 While our primary focus is upon equine work we extend this to apply to the other animals worked with at Healing Hooves.
 At our Exploration training we explore safety through mini case studies drawn from real life examples during which we consider who is at risk (client, animal, facilitator), what the risks are, and how the risk could be mitigated and/ or avoided.
 These include scenarios with non-equines and we encourage you to bring your own case studies for us to discuss.

-Animal Safety and Well being (Physical and Emotional)<
+Animal Safety and Well being (Physical and Emotional)

 I believe that this sentience, and thus our responsibility, applies to all the species of animals we work with.